Blow Moulding Considers The Characteristics Of The Material

-Blow Mould can be formed of hollow plastic.
+Blow Moulding can be formed of hollow plastic.
 It involves a series of processes, including the production of hollow materials from thermoplastics.
 It has three main types, extrusion, injection and stretch blow molding.
 The whole process begins when the plastic with holes at both ends melts.
 The hole is where the air passes to form a blow mold.

 Although the pet-mould blow mould has undergone a series of changes in history, but in order to improve production, developed some technology.
 Now, the blow molding industry is setting new applications.
 The most common examples include: coextrusion blow molding.
 This usually involves large parts, usually used to produce containers and vials.
 The market will recognize this soon enough, especially now that plastics need to be recycled.
 Three-dimensional blow molding.
 This blow mold starts production in Japan and can be made of plastic materials of different shapes and sizes.
 Soft and hard technology In this new application, in addition to depending on the plastic, the user has the right to choose a different material.